 She looks like a flower child with her long, straight purple hair and her short lacey skirts.
 But she is no part of flighty.
 She knows herself well, and she has both academic and emotional intelligence.

-Lisa Marie lost her mother when she was 11 years old.
+Alaina lost her mother when she was 11 years old.
 I wanted to give her the opportunity to blog about how that loss has shaped her, and I wanted readers to have the opportunity to hear from this amazing young lady.
-Over the next three weeks, Lisa Marie will tell you her insightful and powerful story.
+Over the next three weeks, Alaina will tell you her insightful and powerful story.

 Here is the first excerpt.